Skunk Train in Fort Bragg, California

 • Dogs are allowed on board for a fee.

-• Train is wheelchair accessible, but some cars might require switching from a chair to a coach seat.
+• Wheelchair accessible, though some cars may require transferring to a seat.

 Description